 Additionally, Terminal Operators are prohibited from providing free, reduced cost, or below fair market value goods and services.
 ATM fees and amusement device revenue to the Establishment cannot exceed a 50% split.

 After implementing the new amendments the IGB is also requiring more record keeping.
-Terminal Operators are required to submit these records on a quarterly basis, and licensed locations which share in the cost of goods or services with their Terminal Operator are now required to make a “good faith” effort to retain their own records of these arrangements.
+Terminal Operators are required to submit these records on a quarterly basis, and licensed locations that share in the cost of goods or services with their Terminal Operator are now required to make a “good faith” effort to retain their own records of these arrangements.
 Universal Gaming Group is committed to taking the correct approach when it comes to our partner locations.
 We believe The Right Operator is Everything and we strive to act For The Good Of Gaming.